Opinion | Nicole Hemmer: Roger Ailes' vision lives on at Sinclair Broadcasting

 Millions more Americans tune into local news than national news — and trust local news far more.
 Local stations are also rarely tarred with an ideological brush — unlike Fox News, which is known for its conservative bent.

-If the Federal Communications Commission approves Sinclair’s expansion plan, it would own nearly 70 percent of local television stations.
+If the Federal Communications Commission approves Sinclair’s expansion plan, it would own TV stations able to reach around 70 percent of U.S. households.
 (The FCC appears unlikely to block the deal.)
 That’s an astounding market share, and the reason Sinclair Broadcasting may well end up being more powerful than Fox.

 Decades before founding Fox News in 1996 — indeed, before cable news or conservative talk radio existed — Ailes dreamed of conservative local news.
 He found a partner in President Richard M. Nixon, who had his own festering grudge against press coverage.

-Note: CORRECTION ( June 12, 2018, 12:30 p.m.
-ET): An earlier version of this article misstated the scope of a potential Sinclair-Tribune merger.
-If Sinclair buys Tribune Broadcasting, it would own TV stations available to around 70 percent of U.S. households, not 70 percent of all stations.